bhuffy/100-days-of-code/log.md

 **Thoughts**: I spent today learning more node.js and twitter API stuff, specifically in command line.
 I also completed the second algorithm challenge (with only one small hint from FCC Javascript Help this time!).
 I was absolutely ecstatic when all of the green buttons popped up and it said completed.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+## Day 89: April 1, 2017 (Saturady)

+**Today's Progress**: Learned more about twitter bots, finished third algorithm challenge.

+**Thoughts**: Today was not as productive as I'd hoped.
+I did, however, get a decent amount done in code.
+I think I understand how to build a twitter bot a little better and have a better grasp on algorithms.
+Taking this all one step at a time.

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)